entu/api/assets/ai/shared.md

 REGEX replaces every match of a JavaScript regex in each string value; `$1` in the replacement keeps a capture group, so `code '^([A-Z]+)-.*$' '$1' REGEX` extracts a substring.
 Non-matching values pass through unchanged.

+AND, OR and NOT take single booleans.
+NUMBER parses plain decimal strings ("12.5") into numbers.
+DATE and DATETIME turn ISO 8601 strings or epoch milliseconds into real date / datetime values — use them as the last step of a formula on a date or datetime property, after any comparison or MIN/MAX (dates inside a formula are ISO strings).

 Example: `_child.row.total SUM` — sums total across child entities of type row.

 ## Safety